Former Los Angeles fire chief fails to get job back after ouster following historic deadly wildfire

 A fire chief, she said, should not be punished for "speaking openly and honestly.”

-Before voting, council members heard a mix of reactions from residents, activists, city employees and others, with some supporting Bass' decision and others urging the panel to reinstate Crowley.
-The city's unionized firefighters were among her most vocal supporters, saying she had been scapegoated and fired for speaking out about the need for more staff and funding.
+Before voting, council members heard a mix of reactions from residents, activists, city employees and others.
+Some supported Bass' decision, and others urged the panel to reinstate Crowley.
+The city's unionized firefighters were among her most vocal supporters.
+They said she had been scapegoated and fired for speaking out about the need for more staff and funding.

 Chuong Ho, a board member with the United Firefighters of Los Angeles City, Local 112, told the council Crowley was dismissed “for telling the truth.”

-Note: This story has been updated to correct that Crowley's first name is Kristin, not Kristen.